ismailgunayy/sharecode/README.md

 # ShareCode (Work in Progress)

-A collaborative code sharing application that allows developers to create and share their codes in real-time.
+A collaborative code sharing platform that allows developers to create and share their codes in real-time.

 ## Features